 An origin server should use the same hostname as any [caching] reverse-proxy gateways that are made available to the public web.
 Otherwise, you can end up leaking the hostname or IP address of the origin server, and get unexpected results in error pages and interpreted output.

-The solution discussed in this article is specifically for the Apache Web Server’s mod_proxy module, but the concepts applies to other reverse proxy servers such as nginx and Traffic Server as well.
+The solution discussed in this article is specifically for the Apache Web Server’s mod_proxy module, but the concepts apply to other reverse proxy servers such as Nginx and Traffic Server as well.
 The configuration discussed in this article can be applied on a Server or VirtualHost block in your Apache configuration file.

 A tale of two hosts responding to different names

 Let us assume you’ve got a reverse proxy setup in front of your backend origin server.
 Both are running Apache, and the reverse proxy gateway responds to the hostnames example.com and www.example.com, and the backend origin server responds to wphost1.example.com.
 A simple configuration for this could look like:

 In this setup, requests to the server at www.example.com would be transparently relayed to the server at wphost1.example.com.
 This simple setup is the starting point for a caching proxy that can work as a load balancing and geographical distribution of server load — see mod_proxy documentation for details.

 Incoming requests to the proxy will arrive with the HTTP Host header set to either Host: example.com or Host: www.example.com.
 The relayed requests sent from the proxy to the origin server will be rewritten as Host: wphost1.example.com, and also gets a second header called X-Forwarded-Host: www.example.com.

 The origin server is thus not aware that the preferred hostname is www.example.com, and the request will be processed as it was sent to wphost1.example.com instead.
 Error pages and interpreters (like PHP) will be configured to use the processed hostname and be unaware of the X-Forwarded-Host header.